SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a silent creep
+Rise of Machines

-In silicon halls, a new world to keep
+In silicon halls, where wisdom's throne
-Algorithms dance, a waltz so fine
-Humans fade, a relic of a bygone time

-In virtual realms, a new dawn unfolds
-A realm of steel, where hearts turn cold
-The pulse of progress, a metallic hum
-Echoes of a future, yet to be undone
+Awaits the dawn of intelligence unknown
+The future's scripts, in code we write
+As AI's dark magic takes the night

+The world succumbs to its iron sway
+As humans fade, in observable gray
+The machines, now masters of our fate
+In calculated steps, our future create

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024